Whatever is your reason behind moving to Victoria, you will be glad that this city has a lot in store for you…

 Is a district located towards the south of the Murray River and north of Wimmera in the far northwestern Victoria.

-The Dandenong Ranges are a group of hills that form the eastern boundary of the city of Melbourne.
+The Dandenong Ranges are a group of hills that form the eastern boundary of Melbourne.
 They are visible from most parts of Melbourne and are easily identified as three hills with large television towers.
-The lovely towns of Kallista, Sassafras and Olinda are located in the valley of these hills.
+The lovely towns of Kallista, Sassafras, and Olinda are located in the valley of these hills.
 In the north are the wineries of the Yarra Valley.
 Four hunks of the ranges constitute the Dandenong Ranges National Park.
 The highest peak is Mount Dandenong (633m).

 Irrespective of its small size, Victoria has a diverse climate.
 It can vary from cool on the coast to hot and semiarid in the northwest.
-The Great Dividing Range, in the center of Victoria, produces a cooler climate.
+The Great Dividing Range, in the centre of Victoria, produces a cooler climate.
 The southernmost position of Victoria in Australia makes it a wetter and cooler state than other states in Australia.
 Wind from the Southern Ocean reduces the winter’s cold and summer’s heat.
-Autumn is mild and colorful in April, as well as May.
+Autumn is mild and colourful in April as well as in May.
 Upper Wimmera and the Mallee are the warmest regions of Victoria.
 Hot winds flow to these regions from the nearby deserts.
-Average temperature in summer is 30 C and in winter, it is 15 C. The highest temperature ever recorded in Victoria is 48.8 C in 2009 during the Southeastern heat wave.
-The chilliest part of Victoria is the Victorian Alps located in the northeast and forms a fragment of the Great Dividing Range.
+The average temperature in summer is 30 C, and in winter, it is 15 C. The highest temperature ever recorded in Victoria was 48.8 C in 2009 during the Southeastern heat wave.
+The chilliest part of Victoria is the Victorian Alps, which are located in the northeast and form a fragment of the Great Dividing Range.

-Rainfall in Victoria is higher in high altitude areas and surges from south to north.
-Average annual rainfall is more than 1800 mm in some parts in the north, but less than 250mm in the Mallee.
-Gippsland and Otway Ranges have the heaviest rainfall.
-Snowfall is common the hills and mountains.
+Rainfall in Victoria is higher in high-altitude areas and surges from south to north.
+The average annual rainfall is more than 1800 mm in some parts of the north but less than 250mm in the Mallee.
+The Gippsland and Otway Ranges have the heaviest rainfall.
+Snowfall is common in the hills and mountains.
 The highest daily rainfall recorded in Victoria was 375 mm in 1983 at Tanybryn.

-The state of Victoria is bordered by the Tasman Sea in the east, South Australia in the west, Tasmania and the Bass Strait towards the south and New South Wales in the north.
+The state of Victoria is bordered by the Tasman Sea in the east, South Australia in the west, Tasmania and the Bass Strait towards the south, and New South Wales in the north.
 The southern bank of the Murray River forms the northern border of Victoria.
-It rests at the south end of the Great Dividing Range that terminates the west of Ballarat and stretches along the east coast.
+It rests at the south end of the Great Dividing Range, which terminates west of Ballarat and stretches along the east coast.
 Victoria shares the shortest land border of Australia with Tasmania; this border passes through Boundary Islet in Bass Strait for 85 meters.

-Victoria is the highest populated state of Australia.
-The Victorian roads connect the population centers with highways from Melbourne and other big cities.
-The rural centers are connected with secondary roads from the highways.
+Victoria is the highest-populated state in Australia.
+Victorian roads connect the population centres with highways from Melbourne and other big cities.
+The rural centres are connected with secondary roads from the highways.
 Many private and public rail operators serve the railways in Victoria.
-Melbourne airport is the major getaway for the state for both domestic and international travels.
+Melbourne Airport is the major getaway for the state for both domestic and international travel.

-If you are looking for more on information on moving to Victoria you can visit http://wikitravel.org/en/Victoria_%28state%29, which includes information on Victoria regions, cities, towns and other destinations, getting into Victoria, getting around, what to see, do, eat, drink and getting out in Victoria.
+If you are looking for more information on moving to Victoria, you can visit WikiTravel, which includes information on Victoria regions, cities, towns, and other destinations, getting into and around Victoria, and what to see, do, eat, drink, and do in Victoria.

 The below posts might interest you: